Bharathjpv/Red-wine-quality/README.md

 # Red-wine-quality
-Trai the machine learning algorithm to grade the wine based on the quality
+Train the machine learning algorithm to grade the wine based on the quality